-The stock in PPDAI Group Inc (NYSE: PPDF) closed 7% higher on Wednesday, at $2.83 per American depositary share, after it announced a positive trend in funding of loans by its institutional partners and increased loan origination volume.
+The stock in PPDAI Group Inc (NYSE: PPDF) closed 7% higher, at $2.83 per American depositary share, after it announced on Wednesday that its made progress towards expanding funding from institutional partners in the third quarter by reporting strong loan origination volume.

-PPDAI, the stock in which was trading near $9.60 per ADS in 2017, the year it went public, has seen its shares fall to a low of $2.65 per ADS this month.
+The company, which once closed a month as high as $9.60 per ADS in 2017, has fallen to a record low of $2.65 per ADS this month.

-The company announced last month that it will hold its annual shareholders meeting on Nov.
-5 to discuss changing its name to FinVolution Group.
+PPDAI announced last month, it will hold its annual general meeting on Nov.
+5 with its shareholders, centered around changing its name to FinVolution Group, located in Shanghai.